mcellteam/mcell/libmcell/documentation/generated/observables.rst

   | Value is truncated (floored) to an integer.
   | If value is set to 0, this Count is used only on-demand through calls to its
   | get_current_value method.

-* | **species_pattern**: Complex = None
-  | Count the number of molecules that match the given complex instance pattern.
-  | This corresponds to the BNGL 'Species' specifier in the BNGL seed species section.
-  | Counts each molecule exactly once.
-  | If the pattern has a compartment set, this specifies the counted region.
-  | Exactly one of species_pattern, molecules_pattern, and reaction_rule must be set.

-* | **molecules_pattern**: Complex = None
-  | Count the number of matches of the given pattern on molecules.
-  | This corresponds to the BNGL 'Molecules' specifier in the BNGL seed species section.
-  | The observable will increment the count every time the pattern matches the molecule.
-  | For instance, pattern A will match a complex A(a!1).B(a!1,a!2).A(b!2) twice.
-  | When the pattern is symmetric, e.g. as in A(a!1).A(a!1) then a
-  | molecule A(b.a!1).A(a!1,b!2).B(a!2) will be counted twice because the
-  | pattern may match in two different ways.
-  | If the pattern has a compartment set, the compartment is used to filter out the molecules.
-  | Exactly one of species_pattern, molecules_pattern, and reaction_rule must be set.

-* | **reaction_rule**: ReactionRule = None
-  | Count the number of applications of this specific reactions that occurred since the
-  | start of the simulation.
-  | Exactly one of species_pattern, molecules_pattern, and reaction_rule must be set.

-* | **region**: Region = None
-  | Only a GeometryObject or SurfaceRegion can be passed as the region argument,
-  | compound regions (created with +, -, \*) are not supproted yet.
-  | Can be combined with a compartment specified in the species_pattern or molecules_pattern.
-  | If compartment in species_pattern or molecules_pattern is not specified and
-  | region is left unset, counting is done in the whole world.

-* | **node_type**: ExprNodeType = ExprNodeType.LEAF
-  | Internal, used to specify what type of count expression node this object represents.

-* | **left_node**: CountTerm = None
-  | Internal, when node_type is not Leaf, this is the left operand.

-* | **right_node**: CountTerm = None
-  | Internal, when node_type is not Leaf, this is the right operand.

-* | **initial_reactions_count**: int = 0
-  | Used for checkpointing, allows to set initial count of reactions that occurred.
-  | Ignored when molecules are counted.

 Methods: